MooersLab/latextips/README.md

 These will not interfere with the compiling of the beamer file, but they do appear as an outline in the lower left corner of the webpage in Overleaf.
 This outline can be used to navigate quickly to a distant frame in the slideshow.
 This outline is useful for organizing the order of the slides during the assembly of the slideshow.

+### Movies are possible

+There are several latex packages that support the use of animations.
+Each frame of the animation has to be uploaded.
+This a pain because of the large number of files involved, so I avoid animations.

 ### Hide the evidence that you are using beamer